Darold Knowles: Final years

 Knowles inherited the closer role in Chicago, saving 15 in 1975 and nine in 1976.
 Shortly before spring training 1977, Knowles was dealt to the Rangers for a player to be named later (Gene Clines) and cash.
 He went 5–2 with a 3.22 ERA and four saves to help the Rangers to a second-place finish.
 After the season, he was reunited with his former A's manager Dick Williams when his contract was sold to the Expos.
 He appeared in 60 games with the Expos, going 3–3 with six saves and a 2.38 ERA.

 Knowles did not enjoy playing in Canada, citing taxes, language problems and political unrest in Quebec as the reasons for his displeasure.
-After just one season in Montreal, Knowles signed a two-year deal with his home team Cardinals.
+After just one season in Montreal, the Expos granted him free agency in late 1978, and Knowles signed a two-year deal with his home team Cardinals.

 Knowles made 48 appearances and earned six saves with the Cards in 1979.
 He made just two appearances in April 1980 before retiring and accepting a coaching position in the Cardinals' farm system.
 At the time of his retirement, he was tied for 13th in career saves.
+Through 2024, he is tied for 100th in career saves.
+The standards for awarding saves became less stringent since Knowles first started pitching.